xjia77/Real-time-Chat-WebApp/README.md

 # Real-time Chat WebApp
 🗣 This Project is a ReactJS + Node.js + MongoDB Real-time chat WebApp.
+This application uses the React JS component-oriented UI creation example.

 Learn by reference from [anijitsahu](https://github.com/anijitsahu).